DanielLarsenNZ/examples/README.md

 # Examples

-Quick examples for Azure, PowerShell, az CLI and more.
+Quick examples for Azure, PowerShell, az CLI, C# and more.
 The folder structure has been reorganised to be more self-explanatory.
 Examples include:

 ## docs